ThachNgocTran/GettingandCleaningDataCourseProject/README.md

 Repo for Getting and Cleaning Data Course Project

 The code works as below:
+Note: There are many other comments inside the code (run_analysis.R)!
+These steps correspond to each consecutive question in the Course Project.

 1. Read the "subject_train.txt".
 2. Read the "X_train.txt".